HawkdotDev/Hoppr/README.md

 # Hoppr

-**The fast lane to your favorite projects.** Save, open, and switch between codebases from anywhere in your terminal.
+**The fast lane to your favourite projects.** Save, open, and switch between codebases from anywhere in your terminal.

 ## What is Hoppr?

-`Hoppr` is a minimalist command-line tool that lets you save and open your favorite projects — from anywhere.
+`Hoppr` is a minimalist command-line tool that lets you save and open your favourite projects — from anywhere.
 No more digging through folders or copying paths.
 Just **hop** to your code.

 Perfect for developers who work across multiple repos, microservices, or side projects and want speed without the clutter.